overte-org/overte-docs-sphinx/docs/source/host/server-setup/linux-server.md

 ## Services

-The installation packages setup the following systemd services to manage the Vircadia domain:
+The installation packages setup the following systemd services to manage the Overte domain:
 - **vircadia-domain-server@default.service**: Manages the core domain server
 - **vircadia-assignment-client@default.service**: Spawns and manages the assignment clients
 - **vircadia-server@default.target**: Controls startup and shutdown of the above services